losahlmann/Forschungspraktikum/Report.md

 remain unchanged

+The temporal character of delay differential equations (they depend on their own temporal evolution with limited horizon) suggests the introduction of trace semantics.

+However, we go the way of introducing transition semantics with an augmented state space.

 #### Terms
 Following the remark to the solution of a DDE, we change the **state space** to $\statespace$, the set of piecewise continuous functions, as defined above.